tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/html-css/ccss-notes.md

 Block displayed element by default will automatically add margin so that they take up 100% width of what is available to them (of their parent element).
 And they **stack** on each other as well.

 - inline elements only take up the width of their content unless you put extra padding on them.
-- You can NOT apply margin-top/bottom, width and height properties to inline elements.
+- You can **NOT** apply margin-top/bottom, width and height properties to inline elements.
 - padding khi apply có thể gây lỗi hiển thị
 - Inline elements can NOT have block-displayed children elements.
 Block elements on the other hand can have inline elements as children.

-`display: inline-block;` will be handy when:
+- `display: inline-block;` will be handy when:

-- inline-block is a hybrid because it stay inline with the paragraph and do not create a new line and allow some properties that normally wouldn’t be able to be applied to an inline display.
+  * inline-block is a hybrid because it stay inline with the paragraph and do not create a new line and allow some properties that normally wouldn’t be able to be applied to an inline display.
-- Margin/padding + height: có thể apply lên inline-block elements mà ko gây lỗi nhé
+  * Margin/padding + height: có thể apply lên inline-block elements mà ko gây lỗi nhé

-`display: none;` completely remove the element from the page.
+- `display: none;` completely remove the element from the document flow.
 It is still in the html tho.
 But the user won’t see it.

-- It remove that element from the “document flow”.
+  * It remove that element from the “document flow”.
 That means anyone using assistive technology screen reader would not be able to read anything there.
-- There are other ways to make elements in-visible but still have it in the document flow where accessibility might be still available.
+  * There are other ways to make elements in-visible but still have it in the document flow where accessibility might be still available.

 ## Float